 · The Bride is associated with the church (Revelation 19:7-8)

 c.
-The woman clothed with the sun in this passage has been associated with many different religious ideas.
-Roman Catholics claim this woman is Mary, pictured as the “Queen of Heaven.”
-Mary Baker Eddy said she was this woman.
+A woman clothed with the sun: This woman has been associated with many different religious ideas.
+Roman Catholics claim this woman is Mary, pictured as the "Queen of Heaven."
+Mary Baker Eddy (the founder of Christian Science) said she was this woman.

 i.
 It is common in Roman Catholic art to represent Mary as standing on a crescent moon with twelve stars around her head.

 d.
-Scripturally, this woman clothed with the sun should be identified with Israel, according to Joseph’s dream (Genesis 37:9-11).
-In that dream, the sun represents Jacob, the moon represents Joseph’s mother Rachel, and the eleven stars are the sons of Israel which bow down to Joseph.
-In this sign with twelve stars, Joseph is now “among” the other tribes of Israel.
+A woman clothed with the sun: Scripturally, this woman clothed with the sun should be identified with Israel, according to Joseph's dream (Genesis 37:9-11).
+In that dream, the sun represented Jacob, the moon represented Joseph's mother Rachel, and the eleven stars were the sons of Israel which bowed down to Joseph.
+In this sign with twelve stars, Joseph is now among the other tribes of Israel.

 i.
 In other Old Testament passages, Israel (or Zion or Jerusalem) is often represented as a woman (Isaiah 54:1-6, Jeremiah 3:20, Ezekiel 16:8-14, and Hosea 2:19-20).